- Horizontal Linkages (Beyond Extractives)

-This assessment provides an examination of the current supplying capabilities in Kenya and the potential products to target.
-It presents a ...
+This assessment provides an examination of the current supply capabilities in Kenya and the potential products to target.
+It presents a set ...

-The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seeks to standardize how the global mining industry and ...
+The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seek to standardize how the global mining industry and ...

 This tool assists companies or institutions in recording their procurement needs using a methodology that allows effective use of ...

-To understand the skills and capabilities that are being created by extractive industry activity in host countries, policymakers must understand the extent of goods and services that are being supplied (backward linkages), and the extent of processing of the industries outputs (forward linkages).
-Examples of forward linkages include the refining of extracted oil and the cutting and polishing of extracted diamonds.
+To understand the domestic skills and capabilities that are being developed by extractive industry activity, policy makers must understand the extent of goods and services that are being supplied at the local level (backward linkages) and the extent to which local industry is processing extractive projects’ outputs (forward linkages).
+Examples of forward linkages include refining extracted oil and cutting and polishing extracted diamonds.

-It is advisable to examine the backward and forward linkages for each stage of the project, even if one particular stage may not have significant linkages.
-During the exploration stage for mining, for example, there are generally not significant supplying opportunities.
-However, those that do exist can be utilized to build skills that can be used for other sectors.
-For example, technical skills needed when drilling for samples during exploration can be used for other sectors such as construction.
+It is advisable to examine the backward and forward linkages for each stage of a project, even if one particular stage has few, if any, significant linkages.
+During a mining project’s exploration stage, for example, there are generally few significant opportunities for backward linkages (local procurement).
+However, those that do exist can be utilized to build skills for other sectors.
+For example, the technical skills required to drill for samples can be used in construction.

-To create appropriate horizontal linkage policies, it is important to assess the current situation from the perspective of the depth of backward and forward linkages and not from their breadth.
-The “depth” of linkages refers to the quality of the linkage through the degree of value added.
-This concept is different from “breadth” which only refers to the number of linkages.
-For instance, depth would be assessed through the quantity of local expenditure spent by the companies on goods manufactured in a country, while breadth would be referring to the local expenditure spent on goods simply available in a country (but not necessarily made in country).
-Horizontal linkages that involve the transfer of capabilities can only emerge from linkages that actually developed local capabilities and local value added.
+To create appropriate policies for fostering horizontal linkage, it is important to assess the depth of backward and forward linkages and not their breadth.
+The “depth” of linkages refers to the quality of the linkages as assessed by the degree of value added.
+“Breadth” only refers to the number of linkages.
+For instance, consider employees in the extractive industry value chain who are purchasing goods at the local level.
+If these goods are manufactured in the country, then these linkages are deep.
+If the goods are simply available in the country (but not necessarily made there), then the linkages are shallow.
+Horizontal linkages that involve the transfer of capabilities can only emerge from linkages that have actually developed local capabilities and local value added.